SciML/DiffEqDocs.jl/docs/src/features/noise_process.md

 Carlo interface).

-This page first describes how to use noise processes in SDEs, and analyze/simulate them directly noise processes.
+This page first describes how to use noise processes in SDEs, and analyze/simulate noise processes directly.
 Then it describes the standard noise processes which are available.
 Processes like `WienerProcess`, `CorrelatedWienerProcess`, `GeometricBrownianMotionProcess`, `BrownianBridgeProcess` and `OrnsteinUhlenbeckProcess` are pre-defined.
 Then it is shown how one can define